EduID-Mobile/ldap-oidc-provider/README.md

 node mkjwk.js 2048 > private.jwk
 ```

-Will generate a new 2048 bit private key.
+The above command Will generate a new 2048 bit private RSA key.

 ### Manage OAuth2 and OIDC Services in a LDAP Directory